stackhpc/ansible-role-libvirt-host/README.md

 Role Variables
 --------------

-`libvirt_host_networks` is a list of pools to define and start.
+`libvirt_host_pools` is a list of pools to define and start.
 Each item should be a dict containing the following items:
 - `name` The name of the pool.
 - `type` The type of the pool, currently only `dir` is supported.